Leaders.com

 2. Hierarchical

 The hierarchical SOP format takes a different approach from the step-by-step variety.
 While it still shows steps that the user should follow, each step provides some additional instruction.
-These additional instructions may not apply to every user who tries to follow them.
+These additional instructions, or hierarchical steps, may not apply to every user who tries to follow them.
 For example, a standard operating procedure following this model may require more input and verification from managers or executives before moving on to the next step, while a subordinate may choose to ignore those items.

 3. Checklist